 This workshop will teach the skills needed to feel confident, whether while pitching an investor, proposing a project to a client, or getting up on stage at a conference or meet up.
 Learning how to thrive in the spotlight is an essential part of taking a career to the next level.

 In the morning session, students will explore the basics of using gestures, body language, motion, and their voice to be better communicators.
 They’ll also learn techniques to encourage confidence in front of an audience.
 There’s plenty of opportunity to practice.
 It’s not just theory.

 In the afternoon, each student will prepare, rehearse, and record a 5 minute lightning talk.
 About a week before the workshop, students will brainstorm ideas in the Slack channel to ensure each student is prepared with a topic for the lightning talk, three to five supporting points, and a couple good quotes.

 Because our community is always in need of a diverse selection of voices, scholarships are available for under-represented minorities in the industry.
 Please contact email@example.com for more details.

 The workshop is limited to 10 students.
 Each student will receive a Kensington presentation remote and a link to the video of their lightning talk.

 The workshop will take place before the main Release Notes conference gets underway.
 So students of the workshop will still get the full experience of attending the Release Notes conference.

 There will be a break for lunch

 Space is limited.
-Get your ticket for this workshop today.
+Email us to get your ticket for this workshop today.
 A ticket to the main conference is required in order to attend.
 Learn more about the great work Jeff is doing to teach our community public speaking skills at speakersunion.org